Jayden-H-Svt/Jayden-H-Svt/README.md

 I have been involved in two projects so far at Savant International:

 - A chatbot for improved communication automation.
-- A webservice for staff management and support.
+- A webservice for bot monitoring and management.

 ## Let's Connect